 Enthusiasm counts for more than you may think.
 If you can show your personality and your enthusiasm for a role in your CV, you're already in a stronger position than most candidates.
 You may not have the exact experience the recruiter is looking for, but if you can create a CV that stands out and oozes personality, you just might get that phone call you've been waiting for.
-Recruiters look for more than just the right work experience.
+Recruiters look for more than just the right work experience related to the job.
 They are also looking for the right personality to fit with the company culture.

 When it comes to your CV, it's important to think outside your work history and look at the potential skills, experience and personal traits that may be desirable to an employer for a particular role.
 Remember, there's a lot more to you than dates on a piece of paper, so it's your job to make sure the recruiter knows that.